uselesstechjunks/leetcode/docs/source/math/linalg/funda.rst

 .. tip::
 	The set of all linear transforms :math:`T:U\mapsto W` is represented as :math:`L(U,W)`.

-As a vector space over over + and scalar multiplication
+As a Vector Space over Addition
 --------------------------------------------------------------------------------
 .. attention::
 	* We can define a + operator in :math:`L(U,V)`.